koush/docs.scrypted.app/scrypted-nvr/storage/unraid.md

 # Unraid Storage

 1. Configure a Recordings storage path within Unraid.
 The `Host Path` is the path to the storage on the Unraid host.
-The provided `Container Path` (which can be any path in the container like `/nvr` or `/recordings`) will be used for the recordings storage directory.
+The provided `Container Path` (a chosen path in the container like `/nvr` or `/recordings`) will be used for the recordings storage directory.
 <!--@include: ./nvr-plugin-storage-settings.md-->